dczmer/davelab/_basic_scripting/02_arguments_and_variables.md

 ## Reading from STDIN Like a UNIX Command

 Your scripts can also read from `STDIN` using the `read` command.
-You won't need this very often, and we haven't covered loops yet, so don't worry too much about this one right now.
+You might not need this very often for simple scripts, and we haven't covered loops yet, so don't worry too much about this one right now.

 ```zsh
 #!/usr/bin/zsh